akauppi/GroundLevel-firebase-es/ops/README.5-support.md

 You have deployed the app.
 Made changes to it.
 Have users.

+You have logs rolling and maybe have set up some alerts, to feel relaxed.

 Now what?

 I'd like to leave you with two thoughts, and some pointers to get discussion partners.